sipgate-io/sipgateio-sendfax-node/README.md

 };
 ```

-We use the axios package for request execution.
-The
+We use the axios package for requests.
-`requestOptions` object contains the parameters `method`, `headers`, `auth`, `baseURL` and `data` (previously referred) which will be used by axios in order to send the desired http post request.
+The`requestOptions` object contains the parameters `method`, `headers`, `auth`, `baseURL` and `data` (previously referred) which will be used by axios in order to send the desired http post request.
 The `auth` property takes a username and password and generates an HTTP Basic Auth header (for more information on Basic Auth see our [code example](https://github.com/sipgate/sipgateio-basicauth-node)).

 ```javascript
 ...